MicrosoftDocs/semantic-kernel-docs/semantic-kernel/ai-orchestration/plugins/native-functions/multiple-parameters.md

 In the [previous tutorial](./using-the-SKFunction-decorator.md), we demonstrated how to use the `SKFunction` decorator to create a native function that performs a square root operation.
 For other mathematical operations, however, we'll need to use _multiple_ inputs, so in this tutorial, we'll demonstrate how to use and consume `ContextVariables` objects within native functions.

 If you want to see the final solution to this article, you can check out the following samples in the public documentation repository.
+Use the link to the previous solution if you want to follow along.

 | Language  | Link to previous solution | Link to final solution |
 | --- | --- | --- |